 Now that you understand exactly what HTML H1 tags are, you’re probably asking how H1 tags and SEO are related.
 And more importantly, why your HTML H1 tag is crucial to your SEO success.

-In a recent study, the Search Engine Journal found that one of the most important factors for search engine ranking was your H tags and website headers – including and most especially your H1s.
+In a recent study, the Search Engine Journal found that one of the most important factors for organic rankings was your H tags and website headers – including and most especially your H1s.
 (2)

-This makes sense when you look at this situation from both a user and a search engine crawler’s perspectives.
+This makes sense when you look at this situation from both a user and a crawler’s perspectives.

-From a user’s standpoint, your H1 headings tell them what your web pages are going to be about.
+From a user’s standpoint, your H1 headings tell them what your content is going to be about.
 It gives them a sneak-peek into whether or not they’ll find the info they need on that page.
 As the biggest and most eye-catching visual element on the page, you’d be wasting that space if you didn’t use it right.

 And it’s no less important from a bot’s perspective, either.
 Crawlers look at your HTML or CSS H1s to determine what your page contains.
 It scans for important keywords and catalogs them accordingly.
 Without an H1 in your HTML code, the crawler will spend more time and resources figuring out the content of that page.